kanadmainkar/Design-of-a-Telescopic-Operational-Amplifier/README.md

 <img src='https://user-images.githubusercontent.com/100680231/156160003-0ef485bd-d6ee-49fa-b8dd-08eb67bb31fb.png'>
 </p>

 The required bias voltages are given using voltage sources present in the software.
-Although in practice these would be done using current mirrors and refernce current surces.
+Although in practice these would be done using current mirrors and reference current sources.

 <a name="sim"></a>
 ## Simulations